dasch-swiss/dsp-api/docs/05-internals/design/api-v2/gravsearch.md

 At the end of the pipeline, each entity should have exactly one type.
 Therefore, to only keep the most specific type for an entity, the method `refineDeterminedTypes` refines the determined types by removing those that are base classes of others.
-However, it can be the case that inconsistent types are determined for entities.
-For example, two resource class types are determined, but none is a base class of the other.
+However, it can be that inconsistent types are determined for entities.
+For example, in cases where multiple resource class types are determined, but one is not a base class of the others.
 From the following statement
 ```
 { ?document a beol:manuscript . } UNION { ?document a beol:letter .}
 ```